 How Individuals Are Classified As Smokers

-Because all insurers are different, the underwriting criteria and the premiums for all insureds – including those who are classified as smokers – can vary a great deal from one insurance company to another.
+Because all insurers are different, the underwriting criteria and the premiums for all insureds – including those who are classified as smokers seeking life insurance coverage – can vary a great deal from one insurance company to another.

 When it comes to actually classifying an individual as being a smoker, insurance companies may use very specific questions and guidelines – and some of these may or may not appear to be logical.